Epiwishh/Movie-App/README.md

 # About Movie App

-I am developing this app for practice with Flutter.
-I'm still working on it so this isn't the final version.
+A movie app I developed for practice with Flutter.
+It simply lists movies by selected categories using an API.

 ## Flutter Packages Used In This Project